ekg/gimbricate/README.md

 ## why this fork?

 In this fork of [gimbricate](https://github.com/ekg/gimbricate/) we commented out the code for realigning overlaps (see this [discussion](https://github.com/ekg/gimbricate/issues/2)).
 Hence, this version of gimbricate should only be used when dealing with perfect overlaps, such as the ones produced by [Bwise](https://github.com/Malfoy/BWISE).
-Here the idea is to run first the present fork gimbricate on the GFA outputted by Bwise in order to generate a FASTA and a PAF, then run [seqwish](https://github.com/ekg/seqwish) on the FASTA and PAF in order to generate a GFA without any overlap.
+Here the idea is to run first the present fork of gimbricate on the GFA outputted by Bwise in order to generate a FASTA and a PAF, then run [seqwish](https://github.com/ekg/seqwish) on the FASTA and PAF in order to generate a GFA without any overlap.
 The original version of gimbricate seqfaulted on the large overlaps produced by Bwise, which is why we created this fork.

 ## installation

 To build `gimbricate`, use git to download its source and cmake to build.